feature-image

 The Cubs acquired Lopez last month in a cash consideration from the Rockies.
 He was signed primarily to bolster their infield depth and add a glove-first, utility specialist to their roster.
 Most notably, when the Cubs reacquired him, he was having a hot start offensively at Triple-A, hitting .333 with a strong on-base profile.
 However, nothing was visible in Chicago.

-Since April, he has played only 4 games.
+Since April, he has played only four games.
 And since his contract was selected from Triple-A Iowa on April 24, Lopez went 0-for-5 at the plate with two strikeouts.
 His slash line sat at an abysmal .000/.000/.000.
 So, there’s enough reason for the Cubs to designate him, but it also adds to an unwanted record.
-For the unversed, Lopez was previously signed two times by the Cubs.
+For the unversed, Lopez has been signed by the Cubs twice before.
 It was in early 2025 when he signed a major league deal, but batted only .056 from 14 games.

 ADVERTISEMENT